In this Blog Post, we will be sharing some helpful information/tips that must be done prior to our arrival.

 10. Clean all the windows

 Windows are a very important element when shooting a home.
-And in order for us to get photos of the home with windows that look crisp and clear, they need to be spotless.
-Consider hiring a professional window cleaner if you don't have time for it :) Just be sure to clean them 1-2 days prior to the shoot.
+In order for us to get photos of the home with windows that look crisp and clear, they need to be spotless.
+Consider hiring a professional window cleaner if you don't have time for it :) Just be sure to clean them at least 1-2 days prior to the shoot.

 11. Open all blinds and curtains

 By opening all the blinds and curtains, not only will it make the home look more welcoming, but it also makes the home appear more spacious.

 Be sure to open the blinds either all the way up if you have a gorgeous view or very clean windows, or open them slightly, facing downwards.

 12. Turn off all ceiling fans

 Because of the way we shoot, we need everything to be still-- so ceiling fans, and any other moving objects should be turned off by the time we get there.